dheller1/lame_pthreads/README.txt

    LIMITATIONS & ISSUES
 ==================================

-	 I tried my best to come up with a clean, readable, and effective working solution, but please understand that I currently cannot further polish the code due to time limitations - I have to prepare for my PhD defense taking place in only a week from today.
+    I tried my best to come up with a clean, readable, and effective working solution, but please understand that I currently cannot further polish the code due to time limitations.

     I'll try to provide a list of issues that I'd continue to work on given the chance in order to improve stability:

     (1) While there is some error handling present to deal with invalid input files, this is by no means done perfectly.
 Output might become quite confusing if many invalid input files are present due to the parallel nature of the program.
     I've mixed cout/cerr/printf frequently as the stream-based output can become unreadable when other threads interfere.

     (2) Memory allocation errors are not handled.
 There might even be some memory leaks, I didn't use profiling to find them yet.
     While I've tested processing hundreds of input files, I didn't test with very large amounts data (>100MB), so if you want to encode your whole audio CD collection I don't know if it works.

     (3) The parallel access to the 'pbFilesProcessed' array, which determines which files are yet to be processed, is not protected by mutexes/locks.
     While there's only atomic writing access, I'm not sure if this OpenMP concept also applies to pthreads.
     What will seldomly happen is that an input file is processed by several threads at the same time, leading to output like '269 of 268 files processed'.
     Unfortunately I didn't have the time to familiarize myself with pthreads mutexes/locks to fix this.

     (4) WAV files can be quite complex and include all kinds of contents, compression, etc. The program tries to exclude any incompatible files and it worked for the test files I was able to find, but I'm sure weird things can and will happen when trying to encode unusual WAV files.
     Some assumptions made in the program are:
       - first bytes of the file must be
         'RIFF'   char[4]
         fileLen  int
         'WAVE'   char[4]
       - data must be in PCM format (wFmtTag == 0x01)
       - number of channels must be 1 (Mono) or 2 (Stereo)
       - IFF chunks must be valid, we skip everything that's not 'fmt ' or 'data'
       - wBlockAlign == wBitsPerSample * wChannels / 8

+    (5) I've mixed hungarian notation and arbitrary naming inconsistently.